 State if the following building characteristics are considered in the development of the personal residential structure flood vulnerability functions, and if so, how; if not, explain why: number of stories, use of each story (e.g., habitable space, parking, storage, other), presence of basement, replacement value of building, structure value by story, square footage of living area, and other construction characteristics, as applicable.

-Describe the process by which local construction practices, building code, and floodplain management regulation adoption and enforcement are considered in the development of personal residential structure flood vulnerability functions.
+Describe the process by which local construction practices, statewide and county building code, and floodplain management regulation adoption and enforcement are considered in the development of personal residential structure flood vulnerability functions.

 Provide the total number of personal residential structure flood vulnerability functions available for use in the flood model.
 Describe which structure flood vulnerability functions are used for personal residential building structures, manufactured homes, condo unit owners and apartment renters.

-Describe the assumptions, data, methods, and processes used to develop personal residential structure flood vulnerability functions for
+Describe the assumptions, data, methods, and processes used to develop personal residential structure flood vulnerability functions when:

-unknown personal residential construction types or for when some building characteristics are unknown.
+personal residential construction types are unknown,

+one or more primary building characteristics are unknown, or

+building input characteristics are conflicting.

 Describe similarities and differences in how the personal residential structure flood vulnerability functions are developed and applied for coastal and inland flooding.

-Describe how personal residential structure flood vulnerability functions are selected when input data are missing, incomplete, or conflicting.

 Provide a completed Form VF-1, Coastal Flood with Damaging Wave Action.
 Provide a link to the location of the form [insert hyperlink here].